pu2clr/RDA5807/README.md

 ## Extending the RDA5807 Arduino Library by exteding RDA5807 class

-The best way to customize the PU2CLR RDA5807 Arduino Library for your needs is extending the current version of the library by using C++ OOP approach.
+The most effective way to customize the PU2CLR RDA5807 Arduino Library for your specific requirements is by extending the existing library using the C++ Object-Oriented Programming (OOP) approach.

-### When should you extend the RDA5807 class?
+### When Should You Extend the RDA5807 Class?

-You have at least two great reasons to extend the RDA5807 class:
+There are at least two compelling reasons to extend the RDA5807 class:

-1. you need a function that has not yet been implemented in RDA5807;
+1. You need functionality that is not yet implemented in the RDA5807 library.
-2. you want to change the behavior of an already implemented function.
+2. You want to modify the behavior of an existing function.

 The code below shows these tow situations.